Borrow up to $10,000 in as little as 20 minutes— but watch out for high APRs.

 - Have a government-issued ID.
 LoanMax typically asks to see your driver’s license or another form of government-issued ID to verify your identity.

 If LoanMax thinks you’ll have trouble paying off the loan on your own, it might require you to apply with a cosigner.
-And all individuals listed on your vehicle’s title must go with you to the LoanMax branch to complete your application.
+And all individuals listed on your vehicle’s title must go with you to the LoanMax branch to complete an application.

 How do I apply?